 Night Photography / Astrophotography

-Astrophotography at Burney Falls was the main reason for my visit!
+Astrophotography at Burney Falls was the main reason for my visit in 2019!
 I had scouted the scene well ahead of time, knowing the Milky Way would be setting directly in line with the waterfall.

 Fortunately, the night skies are dark enough here in NorCal to capture some great detail in the Milky Way core.
 The only unfortunate thing is that you are too far below the horizon looking up at the falls.
 As a result, the galactic center is not visible from below any time of year.